Nevşehir Province

 Nevşehir Province is a province in central Turkey with its capital in Nevşehir.
 Its area is 5,485 km^{2}, and its population is 317,952 (2024).
 Its adjacent provinces are Kırşehir to the northwest, Aksaray to the southwest, Niğde to the south, Kayseri to the southeast, and Yozgat to the northeast.
 Nevşehir includes the area called Cappadocia – a tourist attraction in Turkey.
 The town of Göreme is also located in Nevşehir.
 Nevşehir was declared a World Peace City by the United Nations.

 Cappadocia once included the area now covered by this province.
 This province is notable for the fairy chimneys of Göreme, the Ortahisar (middle fortress), and a number of old churches from the Byzantine period.

 History

 Archaeology

 An approximately 5,000-year-old three-story underground town which referred as "Gir-Gör" (Enter and See) by locals was revealed in Avanos in 2019.
 The five-kilometer-long city consisted of three floors, homes, tunnels, places of worship and a small human figurine.
 According to the locals, the site was considered a source of "healing water" and "Caesar's bath."

+Nevşehir Province contains numerous underground settlements, including Derinkuyu and Kaymaklı, which are among the largest underground cities in Cappadocia and are considered major archaeological and tourist sites.